 We have been lucky enough to work with Dr Ruth Jones OBE and Beverley Gilbert from the University of Worcester who evaluated Canine Hope and provided an extensive report on their findings of the programme’s social impact.

 - Canine Perspective CIC is fully insured and details can be provided on request.

 - Both directors of Canine Perspective CIC have up to date DBS certificates which can be provided on request.

-> - The dogs will be sourced from reputable rescue centres and all of their policies and procedures will be fully upheld.
-If there is interest from a member of the group to adopt one of the participating dogs they will subject to the rescue centre’s rehoming procedure.
+- The dogs are sourced from reputable rescue centres and all of their policies and procedures will be fully upheld.
+If there is interest from a member of the group to adopt one of the participating dogs they will be subject to the rescue centre’s rehoming procedure.
 This is absolutely not the aim of the project!

 - All training methods are 100% force-free using positive reinforcement; with the dogs and humans!